 Vanguard Personal Advisor is the investment behemoth’s dive into the robo advising world.
 What makes them unique is their inexpensive (only 0.30%) approach to combining automated investing with access to human financial advisors.
-This is called a Hybrid Robo Advisor, and Vanguard PAS is the best service available offering this feature.
+This is called a Hybrid Robo Advisor, and Vanguard PA is the best service available offering this feature.
 The only drawback is that the minimum investment amount is $50,000, making it suitable only for larger investors.
 To get around this, Vanguard also offers a service called Digital Advisor, which only requires a $3,000 account minimum and lowers the fee to 0.20% but removes access to a human financial advisor.

 The exact workings of the robo advisors differ depending on the service you choose to use.
 However, they generally operate on the same principles.

 Most robo advisors give the investor an automated, hands-off approach to managed investing, whether you’re starting small or have larger amounts to invest.

 What Happens After I Sign Up?

 After signing up, you’ll be given a brief questionnaire to answer a few essential questions about your budget, investment goals, and risk tolerance.
 The robo advisor will suggest a portfolio composed of various stocks, bonds, mutual funds, and ETFs (exchange-traded funds).
 Then, you’ll need to deposit or transfer the preferred investment amount.
 As you deposit money into your new investment account, the robo advisor will allocate your assets across your portfolio of investments based on similar algorithms that traditional financial advisors often use.

 Usually, those investments consist of different low-cost stock and bond ETFs, and the individual allocations and selections will differ from one investor to another.
 Most robo advisors will allow you to adjust your preferred investment strategies to your liking and values.

 What Features Do Robo Advisors Have?

 Robo advisors provide a wide range of wealth management products and services.
 Many can also offer automatic rebalancing, dividend reinvestment, and tax loss harvesting – benefits previously exclusive to expensive financial planners.